embeddedTS/buildroot-ts/README.md

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

 	make tsimx6ul_usbprod_defconfig all

+### tsimx9_defconfig
+* Supports TS-4300, TS-9370, and TS-9390 devices
+* Generates a minimal Linux with hardware support
+* Outputs `rootfs.tar.xz` which can be written to any boot device for the platform: USB, eMMC, NFS, etc.

+Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

+	make tsimx9_defconfig all

+### tsimx9_usbprod_defconfig
+* Image Replication tool for TS-4300, TS-9370, and TS-9390 devices
+* Able to capture disk images and/or write out disk images to all supported media on devices
+* Outputs `tsimx9-usb-image-replicator-rootfs.tar.xz` and `tsimx9-usb-image-replicator.dd.xz` that can be written to a USB drive and booted on supported devices
+* The `tsimx9-usb-image-replicator.dd.xz` file is self expanding after first boot.
+It is intended to make the image capture process easier
+* See the respective product manual for more information on the Image Replicator tool

+Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

+	make tsimx9_usbprod_defconfig all

 ## Extra Packages